Authorised push payment fraud: Canada

 A subset of push payment fraud is bank investigator fraud.
-The fraudster poses as an authority or bank investigator and persuades the victim to transfer the funds from their original account (which is claimed to be "compromised") to another account owned by the fraudster (but obstinately setup for the victim).
+The fraudster poses as an authority or bank investigator and persuades the victim to transfer the funds from their original account (which is claimed to be "compromised") to another account owned by the fraudster (but ostensibly setup for the victim).
 Banks had refused to reimburse victims for such scams since the victim authorized the movement of funds.
 The Canadian Anti-Fraud Centre has recorded $11.7 million in victim losses from bank investigator scams in 2025 alone.

 United Kingdom

 Until 2019 in the United Kingdom, because the victims of these frauds authorised the payments, albeit mistakenly, they were typically not fully reimbursed by their banks.
 In September 2016, Which? raised a super-complaint regarding push payments and calling for changes in legislation to provide better protection for innocent bank customers.
 The Payment Systems Regulator (PSR) investigated and found within "a short space of time" that the UK banks could work together in a better way to avoid scams and that some banks needed to do more to identify "potentially fraudulent incoming payments".
 The regulator was also concerned that there was limited information available on the scale and nature of the problem.
 The PSR initiated a consultation process in November 2017, which was completed in February 2018.
 In March 2018 a "draft contingent model code" was published.

 From May 2019 some victims were able to receive refunds under the Contingent Reimbursement Model Scheme, a voluntary scheme overseen by the PSR which provides protections for customers of signatory firms, subject to a number of exclusions.

-New rules where introduced on 7 October 2024 covering claims for reimbursement for amounts up to £85,000.
+New rules were introduced on 7 October 2024 covering claims for reimbursement for amounts up to £85,000.